The 2025 Student Academy Awards competition is open for submissions.

 I am a high school student, can I submit?

-Unfortunately, we only accept submissions from students attending a college or university.
+No, we only accept submissions from students attending a post-secondary school, like a college or university.

 I am a part-time student, can I submit?